AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

 ### Style the Block {#style-block}

-Now that we have a working quote block we can apply styling to it.
+Now that you have a working quote block you can apply styling to it.

 1. Return to the editor for your project.